OneNote vs Google Keep (2026): Which Free Note App Wins?

 Both apps make migration painful in different ways.

-Keep → OneNote.
-Google Takeout exports Keep notes as HTML and JSON.
-OneNote does not import Takeout natively; users typically run a community Python script to convert HTML to OneNote format, or paste each note manually.
+Moving from Keep to OneNote starts with Google Takeout, which exports Keep notes as HTML and JSON.
+OneNote does not import Takeout natively, so users typically run a community Python script to convert HTML to OneNote format or paste each note manually.
 A 500-note Keep library takes 2-4 hours including cleanup of attached images and labels.

-OneNote → Keep.
-OneNote does not export to a format Keep imports.
-Users typically copy text from each OneNote page and paste into a new Keep card.
+Moving from OneNote to Keep is worse because OneNote does not export to a format Keep imports.
+Users typically copy text from each OneNote page and paste it into a new Keep card.
 This is slow enough that most migrators just keep OneNote as a read-only archive.

-Both → a third tool.
+Moving either app to a third tool exposes different export limits.
 Keep exports cleanly to Markdown via Takeout plus community tools.
-OneNote's export is famously hard; the community OneNoteExporter tool produces Markdown but loses handwriting and embedded files.
+OneNote's export is famously hard, and the community OneNoteExporter tool produces Markdown but loses handwriting and embedded files.
 For users wanting to keep options open, neither tool is portable.

-The pattern: pick the tool that matches your current workflow because switching later is expensive.
-Markdown-native apps (Obsidian, Bear, Joplin) are easier to leave; rich-block apps (OneNote, Notion, Apple Notes) are harder.
+Pick the tool that matches your current workflow because switching later is expensive.
+Markdown-native apps such as Obsidian, Bear, and Joplin are easier to leave.
+Rich-block apps such as OneNote, Notion, and Apple Notes are harder.

 Real-World Workflows Compared